jacobhutchinson/Job-Site-Web-Scraper/README.md

 ### Setup
 1. Setup the environment using conda # NOTE: FILL IN
-2. Create MySQL database for the project
+2. Start your mysql server instance locally
-3. Fill in config settings, including MySQL username and password
+3. Fill in config settings, including MySQL username and password and a name for the MySQL database that will be created